A glimpse of me, what I do and why it matters

 We'd had dozens of family pictures on our iPhones and iPads, and hundreds of others of the girls -- our new foster family.

-But out of the endless screens of digital snapshots, which the girls already knew how to take and swipe through faster than they could blink, Hailey instinctively recognized that a professional portrait on the wall meant we were a family, or weren't.
+But out of the endless screens of digital snapshots we'd already had, many of which the girls took, Hailey instinctively recognized that a portrait on the wall meant we were a family, or weren't.

-That moment rocked me.
 A 4-year-old girl showed me exactly why I do heirloom wedding photography better than I could.
-I can't represent anything less.
+How can I represent anything less?

-My dad, who loved to photograph our travels, introduced me to an SLR camera for the first time when I was about 10, and I became hooked and have been studying and practicing photography ever since.
+When I was a kid, I wanted to be like my dad, who loved to photograph our travels.
+When he introduced me to an SLR camera for the first time when I was about 10, I became fascinated with learning what it all did and have been studying and practicing ever since.

 From 2004 to 2010, I worked as a photojournalist/reporter for the Dodge County Pionier in Wisconsin, where I was an innovative photographer, page designer and writer, winning Wisconsin Newspaper Association awards (click; under second group) in those categories in 2007 and 2008.